Procurement and Support Services

 • Others

-Basic Requirements For Doing Business with CBN:
+Basic Requirements For Doing Business with the CBN:

 Requirements for qualifying for a procurement contract varies with the complexity of the contract and are usually in the invitation for Expression of Interest (EOI).
 However, basic requirements include the following: